-Either way, this assessment will provide you with verification from a qualified third party on whether or not your current IT person is doing everything they should to keep your computer network not only up and running, but SAFE from cyber crime.
+Either way, this assessment will provide you with verification from a qualified third party on whether or not your current IT person or provider is doing everything they should to keep your computer network not only up and running, but SAFE from cyber crime.

 How long will this take?
 Will my system be down at all during the assessment?